GregTechCEu/gtceu-modern-docs/CONTRIBUTING.md

 - Each code block must include a language whenever possible, so that syntax highlighting is applied correctly

+## Index Pages

+Only use index pages for a short description of what the current section is about.

+Do not include any important documentation on index pages!
+You may link to certain relevant pages (either inside the current section, or in other sections) though.

 ## Admonitions

 Use [admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) in the following situations:

-- If you want to provide additional info about a feature, use the an `info` admonition.
+- If you want to provide potentially useful, additional info about a feature, use an `info` admonition.
+- For "see also" references, use an `info inline end` admonition.
 - For tips / recommendations on _when_ or _how_ to use a feature, use he `tip` admonition type.
   - For general notes on _when_ or _how_ to use a specific feature (in development related docs), use the `note` type.
 - For warning about possible bugs or unwanted behavior, use the `warning` type.
 - If a feature may result in destructive actions in certain scenarios, use the `danger` type.
 - For providing code examples, use the `example` type.
   - **Always** provide a title for code examples, even if it's simply "Example usage".
-  - Use collapsible blocks (`??? example "my example title"` instea of `!!!`) for code examples.
+  - Use collapsible blocks (`??? example "my example title"` instead of `!!!`) for code examples.
+- For pages or sections that are not documented yet, use `!!! failure "Not yet documented"`

 We suggest adding an empty line after the title for consistency, like in the following example.
 It is **strongly recommended** to include a custom, descriptive title for your admonition, if possible.